stevelorenz/comnetsemu/README.md

 from source using setuptools.
 Pip package will be created for stable releases later.

 ComNetsEmu uses Docker containers to emulate network nodes.
 Some images are used to run hosts and app containers in examples and also applications.
-The Dockerfiles are located in ./test_containers
+The Dockerfiles for external Docker hosts are located in ./test_containers.

 Please **build** them after the installation and **re-build** them after updates by running the script: